 Although the Acorn Forest is cheaper to visit during the day, we recommend waiting until dusk to go in.
 As darkness falls, the silver ovoids and trees light up in all different colors, creating a far richer visual experience.

 Your best bet is actually to head to Sakura Town first, and then pop into the Acorn Forest on the way back to the station.
 In terms of timing, allowing 2-3 hours at Sakura Town is probably sufficient, and 30-40 minutes is all you really need at teamLab.
 This means that the Tokorozawa trip is best scheduled for an afternoon.
 If you aim to leave Tokyo around 1pm, you can look forward to an easy day out.

 While it seems that you can explore the teamLab exhibit in light rain, the paths could get a bit slippery, so we recommend going on a clear day—or at least checking the official site before you set off.

 Tickets to teamLab Acorn Forest

-Entry tickets can be purchased in advance online (in Japanese), or at the ticket booth on the day.
+Entry tickets can be purchased in advance online, or at the ticket booth on the day.

-It costs ¥500 for adults for daytime entry from Monday to Thursday, and ¥600 for daytime entry on Fridays, weekends and holidays.
-Nightime entry is ¥1,000 from Monday to Thursday, and ¥1,200 on Fridays, weekends and holidays.
+It costs ¥900 for adults for entry from Monday to Thursday, and ¥1,100 for entry on Fridays, weekends and holidays.

 Check out Sakura Town